Your muscles are an essential part of your body, its well-being, and capacity.

 The stretching program’s goal is to teach you about the state of your muscles.

 The work requires that you do daily work.
 Do exercises that contract and stretch the muscles.
 Work with them intentionally, and use them to their limits.

 Go through your whole body.
 Note which muscles you think will be the right to focus on.
 You will find typically two exercises for each group – choose the one that you and your doctor think suits you the best.
-These are general exercises; you need to talk through with your doctor what is required with your special needs.
+These are general exercises; you need to talk through with your doctor what is required for your individual needs.